 NYC Asbestos Testing Regulations

-As an architect I study the NYC codes and protocols closely.
 In this article we reviewed some of the basic issues with regards to Asbestos Regulations in NYC.
 This post does not assume to cover every possible issue or condition, but provide a general overview.
+This post is no substitute for experience and understanding of rules and regulations as provided by all Authorities Having Jurisdiction.

 Thank You for reading our blog post on Requirements for Asbestos Testing in NYC.